denoson/oneitem/README.md

 # oneitem
-OneItem is a universal HTML generator for php
+OneItem is a universal HTML structure generator for php

 No more:
  echo '&lt;h2 id="my-id" class="my-class"&gt;My Header&lt;/h2&gt;';